Trump campaign launches ‘Impeachment Defense Task Force’ to rally voters

 Their goal has always been to silence you.
 They want to steal you voice and you vote.
 The president needs you on his side in this fight.
 Our country is at stake.”

-You can find their pitch at StoptheMadness.gop
+You can find their pitch online at StoptheMadness.gop

 Sign up for Daily Newsletters